brianpos/sdc-by-example/1.Basics/terminology.md

 ### 3. Canonical ValueSet Reference (no version) - not terminology server specific

-This is a reference to a common shared ValueSet that is expected to be available on any terminology server.
-The reference is to the canonical URL of the value set, and the version is not specified.
-The terminology server is expected to return the latest version of the value set.
+This is a reference to a common shared ValueSet that is expected to be available on any terminology server, and is expected to be the most common option used from this list.
+The reference is to the canonical URL of the value set with no version specified.

+It is a great choice for most situations.

 ```json
 {